ASHINRAJAN/Team-Swag/README.md

-# Neural Network with Backpropagation

-This code implements a simple neural network with backpropagation using Python and NumPy.
+# Candidate Elimination Algorithm

+This code implements the Candidate Elimination Algorithm, a machine learning algorithm for concept learning.

 ## Overview

-- `neural_network.py`: Python script containing the neural network implementation.
+- `candidate_elimination.py`: Python script containing the implementation of the Candidate Elimination Algorithm.
 - `README.md`: This file, providing an overview of the code and instructions for usage.

 ## Requirements

 - Python 3.x
 - NumPy
+- pandas

 ## Usage